-The VDC works by introducing a fixed-width (constant) input pulse, which is generated by the pulse generator shown on the left side of the Fig. 9.
-Two analog voltages, labeled Cal0 and Cal1 connect to a set of series-inserted NFET transistors in the inverter chain, with Cal0 connecting to NFETs in even numbered inverters and Cal1 to the NFETs in odd numbered inverters (see call-out on right side of Fig. 9).
+NFETs in odd numbered inverters (see call-out on right side of Fig. 9).
 The propagation speed of the two edges associated with the pulse are controlled separately by these voltages.
 The pulse will eventually die out at some point along the inverter chain when the trailing edge of the pulse 'catches up' to the leading edge.
 This is ensured by fixing Cal0 at a voltage higher than Cal1.
-The digital representation of the applied Cal0/1 voltages can then be obtained by counting the number of sequentially stored '1's in the latches.
+The digital representation of the applied Cal0/1 voltages can then be obtained by counting the number of '1's in the latches.

 As described earlier, PGVDs are created by subtracting the voltages measured on consecutive metal layers in the power grid.
 Instead of digitizing these PGVs one-at-a-time with the VDC and then subtracting them, we carry out the difference operation in the analog domain by applying the two voltages from consecutive metal layers to the Cal0 and Cal1 inputs.
-The larger PGV from the lower metal layer, Mn, of the pair is applied to Cal0 while the PGV from the adjacent, higher metal level layer, Mn+1, is applied to Cal1 (voltage drops are used for the V{DD} grid voltages, e.g., V{DD}-V{Mn}).
+The larger PGV from the lower metal layer, Mn, of the pair is applied to Cal0 while the PGV from the adjacent, higher metal level layer, Mn+1, is applied to Cal1 (this convention is reversed for the VDD grid voltages).

 Fig. 9 shows how this is accomplished.
 The PG array is configured to enable the PGV on Mn to drive the NS (or PS) pin and an off-chip voltmeter (VM) is then used to digitize the value (same process as described for the original experiments).
 The PGV is then multiplied by 15 and added to an offset, and the voltage sum is used program an off-chip power supply which drives Cal0.
 The exact same process is carried out for the PGV produced on metal layer Mn+1 except the final value is used to program a second off-chip power supply which drives Cal1.
-The multiplication and offset operations are necessary because the VDC requires the Cal0/1 voltages to be set between 500 mV and V{DD} for proper operation.
+The multiplication and offset operations are necessary because the VDC requires the Cal0/1 voltages to be set between 500 mV and 800 mV for proper operation.